 - Is the State of Alaska Fighting Sex Trafficking or Targeting Women? - An anti-sex-trafficking law recently passed in Alaska demonstrates the failure of the criminal justice system to help or rescue victims of trafficking.
 In fact, women who are at the highest risk of violence, including some who have been sex trafficked, say that anti-trafficking laws put them more at risk.

 - NYS to Seal Court Records of Human Trafficking Victims - New York State will begin sealing the court records of minors who are the victims of human trafficking to protect their privacy.
 It creates new rules that ensure any court records of young victims are kept secret so they don't have to explain their victimization to future employers.
-The court records could only be unsealed for use in prosecuting traffickers.
-The new law also contains greater protections for young trafficking victims who face charges such as prostitution or loitering.
-And the victims will have greater access to housing and other services.

 - Trafficking victims will be spared court fee - A new bill was signed into law by Gov. Andrew Cuomo that waives the crime victim surcharge fee for persons charged with prostitution recognized to be victims of sex trafficking.
 The new law calls for courts to exempt women recognized as victims of sex trafficking from the mandatory surcharge, in an effort to increase sensitivity towards their vulnerable position.